Young Policemen in Love: Plot

 Garlic (Nicky Wu) and Gimmick (Takeshi Kaneshiro) are both young CID police officers who are assigned to crack a drug case.
-While waiting for their informant at a park we find out that Garlic is named Garlic because he likes to eat raw garlic, comes from a rich family and doesn't need to work but he is a cop because he enjoys his work.
-Gimmick is dirt poor, he lives off of Garlic, and even the clothes and underwear he is wearing belong to Garlic.
-Both are also extremely arrogant, and think they are handsome and God's gift to women.
+While waiting for their informant at a park, we find out that Garlic is named Garlic because he likes to eat raw garlic, comes from a rich family, and doesn't need to work, but he is a cop because he enjoys his work.
+Gimmick is dirt poor; he lives off Garlic, and even the clothes and underwear he is wearing belong to Garlic.
+Both are also extremely arrogant and think they are handsome and God's gift to women.

 Their informant is outed and reaches Garlic and Gimmick while he is dying but can tell them where the drugs are located before he dies.
 Garlic and Gimmick are happy and brag about how they don't have to pay their informant now.
 They are successful in their drug bust and brag about it on the nightly news by showing off all the drugs they have confiscated from the drug dealers.
-The drug lord sees the news and is furious, he sends out his thugs to lure Gimmick out of the bar where Garlic and Gimmick are celebrating their drug bust victory.
+The drug lord sees the news and is furious; he sends out his thugs to lure Gimmick out of the bar where Garlic and Gimmick are celebrating their drug bust victory.
 They use an attractive woman to act intimately with Gimmick and then snap pictures of them to blackmail him.
-Garlic comes out to save Gimmick and they find a note telling them that they must return the drugs they have confiscated from the drug dealers or else the pictures of Gimmick will be published in the newspapers.
+Garlic comes out to save Gimmick, and they find a note telling them that they must return the drugs they have confiscated from the drug dealers or else the pictures of Gimmick will be published in the newspapers.